This post may contain affiliate links. Read our disclosure policy here.

 You might be able to add a few things to that.
-But I think it’s best to stick with the basics and almost everything should fall under those categories.
-You need to make sure you have a roof over your head, money to pay bills to keep the family warm and safe, food and water to stay nourished, and practical skills to perform any tasks that might be necessary if you are not able to purchase certain things or travel to certain locations.
+But I think it’s best to stick with the basics, and almost everything should fall under those categories.
+You need to make sure you have a roof over your head, money to pay bills to keep the family warm and safe, food and water to stay nourished, and practical skills to perform any tasks that might be necessary if you are not able to purchase certain things or travel to specific locations.

-Water is the most important thing we need to survive physically so it’s number 1 on my list.
+Water is the most important thing we need to survive physically, so it’s number 1 on my list.
 Water preparedness can come in many different forms, depending on what you are preparing for, how long, and what your current water setup is.

 For fresh drinking water no matter what the condition… I highly recommend having a Berkey.
-We actually have 2, one for each floor in our new home (a Crown and a Big Berkey).
-I have filtered some of the nastiest water I’ve ever seen (and smelled!) with my Berkey and I’d never be without it.
+We have 2, one for each floor in our new home (a Crown and a Big Berkey).
+I have filtered some of the nastiest water I’ve ever seen (and smelled!) with my Berkey, and I’d never be without it.
 You can read my review of the Berkey Water Systems here.

 Don’t forget to store some water for your pets or livestock!